MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMeetingPolicy.md

 - Everyone
 - EveryoneInCompany

-If you want to organize public webinars, set the value to Everyone
+If you want to organize public webinars, set the value to Everyone.

 ```yaml
 Type: String